craig-spannring/EmacsStartup/dot.elisp-redo2023/README.md

 - It should use "use-package" to simplify loading new packages. https://github.com/jwiegley/use-package

-# Packages to Look at

-- helm - package for incremental completions

-# Implementation Notes
+# Naming Conventions

 Public functions and variables all start with the cow- prefix.
+(COW is short for "Craig's Own Way".)

 Internal functions are prefixed with _cow- if they are internal to the defining elisp file, cowguts- if they are private to the cow-